 Our Notes and Aircraft Loan are fixed-rate borrowings.
-Future borrowings (if any) under our Revolving Credit Facility will bear interest at rates indexed to LIBOR.
-There were no borrowings outstanding under our Revolving Credit Facility as of March 31, 2016; however, a borrowing of \$120.0 million was made on April 29, 2016.
-We estimate that as of March 31, 2016 and December 31, 2015, a 10% increase or decrease in LIBOR would not have a material effect on our annual interest expense, net income allocated to Class A Shareholders or Economic Income.
+Our borrowings under the Revolving Credit Facility bear interest at rates indexed to LIBOR.
+As of June 30, 2016, we had \$120.0 million outstanding under the Revolving Credit Facility.
+We estimate that as of June 30, 2016 and December 31, 2015, a 10% increase or decrease in LIBOR would have no material effect on our annual interest expense, net income allocated to Class A Shareholders or Economic Income.

 Our funds have financing arrangements and hold credit instruments that accrue interest at variable rates.
 Interest rate changes may therefore impact the amount of interest payments, future earnings and cash flows.
-In the event LIBOR, and rates directly or indirectly indexed to LIBOR, were to increase by 10% over LIBOR as of March 31, 2016 and December 31, 2015, based on our funds' debt investments and obligations as of such date, we estimate that the net effect on our revenues, net income allocated to Class A Shareholders or Economic Income would not have been material.
+In the event LIBOR, and rates directly or indirectly indexed to LIBOR, were to increase by 10% over LIBOR as of June 30, 2016 and December 31, 2015, based on our funds' debt investments and obligations as of such date, we estimate that the net effect on our revenues, net income allocated to Class A Shareholders or Economic Income would not have been material.
 A tightening of credit and an increase in prevailing interest rates could make it more difficult for us to raise capital and sustain the growth rate of the funds.